chdalski/ckad/README.md

 ## Exam helper snippets

-These might be usefull to learn and use during the exam:
+These might be useful to learn and use during the exam:

 ```shell
 #!/bin/sh